ABOUT THE FILMMAKERS

-James Heddle and Mary Beth Brangan, life and work partners since 1983, are documentary video and radio producers, educators, community and international organizers.
-They co-direct EON, the Ecological Options Network, producing video reports and blogs on activists and organizations working - at local, national and international levels - for solutions to planetary challenges.
-They're currently working on a new documentary - Shutdown: The California Fukushima Connection - The legacy of nuclear energy, weapons and waste; The promise of a renewable energy transition.
+James Heddle and Mary Beth Brangan, life and work partners since 1983, are documentary video and radio producers, educators and organizers.
+They co-direct EON, the Ecological Options Network, producing documentaries, video reports and blogs on activists and organizations working - at local, national and international levels - for solutions to planetary challenges.

-SHUTDOWN: The California-Fukushima Connection is a forthcoming documentary production of EON - the Ecological Options Network
+SHUTDOWN: The San Onofre Story is a forthcoming documentary by EON - the Ecological Options Network, now in post-production.

 Tax-deductible contributions of any amount are greatly appreciated.

 EON is a 501 (c) 3 organization.